USEPA/epanet-manual/docs/4_EPANET_workspace.rst

   +-------------+-------------------------------------------------------------+
   | Window List | Lists all open windows; selected window currently has focus |
   +-------------+-------------------------------------------------------------+
+..

 **Help Menu**

-   The Help Menu contains commands for getting help in using EPANET:
+   The Help Menu contains commands for getting help in using EPANET.
+The Help Menu contains the following commands shown in :numref:`table-Help_Menu_Commands` below.
+   Context-sensitive Help is also available by pressing the F1 key.

+.. _table-Help_Menu_Commands:
+.. table:: Help Menu Commmands

   +-------------+----------------------------------------------------------+
   | *Command*   | *Description*                                            |